Sage/ez-streams/README.md

 ]).streams;
 ```

 This returns 3 streams which operate on the same input but perform different chains of operations.
-You can pipe these 3 streams to different outputs.
+You can then pipe these 3 streams to different outputs.

 You can also `join` the group of streams created by a fork, with a joiner function that defines how entries are dequeued from the group.